techidaily/site-ai-voice-clone/source/_posts/in-2024-power-of-ai-thumbnail-generators.md

  As we discussed the downfall of**live-streaming shopping in China** , there is another point to ponder.
 The lack of technology was the main factor for all those reasons for downfall.
 With the advancement of AI and virtual avatars, it has again taken the pace of growth.
 These new technological systems are offering more versatility and security in livestream shopping.

- According to[Statista](https://www.statista.com/statistics/1301256/china-number-of-live-commerce-users/) , there is a gradual increase in livestream shoppers in China.
+ According to [Statista](https://www.statista.com/statistics/1301256/china-number-of-live-commerce-users/) , there is a gradual increase in livestream shoppers in China.
 This increase can be seen in the comparison chart pasted below:

 ![reviewing statistical improvement china live shopping](https://images.wondershare.com/virbo/article/2024/03/china-live-shopping-industry-dynamics-2.jpg)